amplience/dc-demostore-core/docs/DeepDive.md

 ![Accelerated Media Flag](../media/accelerated-media-flag.png)

-The use of AVIF format is globally controled on the Front-End in all demostore pages:
+The use of AVIF format is globally controlled on the Front-End in all demostore pages:

 * Home page
 * Category pages